Note: Read this guide front to back without skipping. The narrative covers the events of one play session and contains critical information.

 She closed the door.

-People looked up, then went back to reading their books.
+People looked up and then went back to looking at their books and phones.

 I threw up.